Robust Path Following Control for Vehicles with Uncertain Steering Resistance Using Model Error Compensation: INTRODUCTION

-The issue of uncertain steering resistance is relevant to a broad class of vehicles, including those operating on unstructured or unpaved surfaces.
-One representative example is agricultural machinery, which is frequently exposed to varying surface conditions that affect steering behavior and often lacks Electric Power Steering (EPS), making it more sensitive to environmental variations \cite{A12}.
+The issue of uncertain steering torque is relevant to a broad class of vehicles, including those operating on unstructured or unpaved surfaces.
+One representative example is agricultural machinery, which is frequently exposed to varying surface conditions that affect steering behavior and often lacks Electric Power Steering (EPS), making it more sensitive to environmental variations \cite{A17}.
 While the present study focuses on a general vehicle model and validates the proposed method through numerical simulations under idealized conditions, the framework is intended to serve as a foundation for such demanding applications.
-These considerations motivate the development of path following control strategies that are robust to variations in steering resistance.
+These considerations motivate the development of path following control strategies that are robust to variations in steering torque resistance.

-The main contributions of this study are summarized as follows: \begin{itemize} \item \textbf{Contribution 1:} Development of a vehicle model incorporating steering resistance dynamics and design of a path following control system based on this model.
-Unlike the previous study \cite{A10}, where the steering angle was treated as a direct control input, this study models the steering angle as a state variable whose dynamics are governed by the control input and the steering resistance, thereby explicitly accounting for the influence of road-dependent resistance on steering behavior.
+The main contributions of this study are summarized as follows: \begin{itemize} \item \textbf{Contribution 1:} Development of a vehicle model incorporating steering torque resistance and design of a path following control system based on this model.
+Unlike the previous study \cite{A10}, where the steering angle was treated as a direct control input, this study models the steering angle as a state variable and treats the torque as the control input.

+\item \textbf{Contribution 2:} Formal derivation and stability analysis of the zero dynamics associated with the path following formulation, showing that they are stable for any positive rear cornering power (Section~\ref{sec2-zerodynamics}).

-\item \textbf{Contribution 2:} Application of the MEC framework to compensate for uncertainties in the steering resistance coefficient, improving path following performance under varying road surface conditions.
+\item \textbf{Contribution 3:} Application of the MEC framework to compensate for uncertainties in steering torque, achieving robust path following performance under varying road surface conditions.